felangel/bloc/docs/flutterinfinitelisttutorial.md

 !> We need to remember to clean up after ourselves and dispose of our `ScrollController` when the StatefulWidget is disposed.

-Whenever the user scrolls, we calculate how far away from the bottom of the page he is and if the distance is ≤ our `_scrollThreshold` we dispatch a `Fetch` event in order to load more posts.
+Whenever the user scrolls, we calculate how far away from the bottom of the page they are and if the distance is ≤ our `_scrollThreshold` we dispatch a `Fetch` event in order to load more posts.

 Next, we need to implement our `BottomLoader` widget which will indicate to the user that we are loading more posts.